jaxxstorm/katacoda-pulumi/introduction-to-pulumi/install/login.md

 `pulumi whoami`{{execute}}

 It should return your pulumi username.
-Congratulations, you're now ready to use Pulumi!